A-lii/A-lii/README.md

 ---

 I'm interested in tech that sits at the intersection of **people and problems** — mental health apps, accessibility tools, and anything that makes someone's day a little easier.
-Currently exploring ML and loving every confusing moment of it.

 > *"Still figuring it out, but building along the way."*

 ---